 Legislative Priorities

-See details below to learn about bills and budget items that DPC Advocacy is leading efforts around for Fiscal Year 2025 and for the 2023-24 legislative session.
+See details below to learn about bills and budget items that DPC Advocacy is leading efforts around for Fiscal Year 2026 and for the 2025-26 legislative session.

 Want to review all this information in one document?
 Download the PDF version.
 A plain text version is also available, which is compatible for screen text readers.

-Key FY25 Budget Priorities
+Key FY26 Budget Priorities

 Top Legislative Priorities

-By strengthening warranty protections for Massachusetts residents with disabilities, we can level the playing field for consumers, shorten repair wait times, save taxpayer money, and ensure that we are all treated with dignity and respect.
+Wheelchairs and scooters are often prone to defects and sudden failure.
+It is common for consumers to be left stranded or isolated in their homes for weeks, or even months, awaiting repairs.
+By strengthening warranty protections for Massachusetts residents with disabilities and accountability for wheelchair providers, we can level the playing field for consumers, shorten repair wait times, save taxpayer money, and ensure that we are all treated with dignity and respect.

 Bills We’re Supporting